smplusr/c-cpp-utilities/README.md

 The preprocessors are defined using RCP_ prefix.

 In order to initialyse it, 4 parameters must be defined:
-AUTO_RECOMPILE: 	used to compile and then process the utility.
+RCP_AUTO_RECOMPILE: 		used to compile and then process the utility.
-RECOMPILE_HEADERS: 	for calling the compilation of the extra "header" bin.
+RCP_RECOMPILE_HEADERS:	 	for calling the compilation of the extra "header" bin.
-SOURCE_PATH: 		the path to the "source" bin.
+RCP_SOURCE_PATH: 		the path to the "source" bin.
-HEADER_PATH:		the path to the "header" bin.
+RCP_HEADER_PATH:		the path to the "header" bin.

 The paths must lead to a (chosen extension and named) file that will feed a system() function and parse all the line as OS speecific argument.